List of animals featuring external asymmetry: Invertebrates

 Corals build colonies that are not symmetrical, but the individual polyps exhibit radial symmetry.

 Alpheidae feature asymmetrical claws that lack pincers, the larger of which can grow on either side of the body, and if lost can develop on the opposite arm instead.

 Certain polyopisthocotylean monogeneans are asymmetrical, as an adaptation to their attachment to the gill of their fish hosts.

-Certain parasitic copepods which live inside the gill chamber of their fish hosts are asymmetrical.
+Certain parasitic copepods that live inside the gill chamber of their fish hosts are asymmetrical.

 Lobsters of the genera Homarus, Nephrops, and Homarinus have dimorphic claws, a crushing one and a cutting one.

 Thrips have asymmetrical mouthparts, unique among insects.